Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 if (x > 5) {
   // execute some code
 } else if (x < -5) {
-  // execute some other code
+  // execute some other code.
+The "else if" chain can go on as long as you like.
 } else {
   // execute some other other code.
-The "else if" chain can go on as long as you like.
 }
 ```